Skip to content

 Visits to the Museum galleries and shop are free of charge to all.
 Donations are welcomed.

-Visiting the historic rooms, church and crypt
+Guided tours: visiting the historic rooms, church and crypt

-The church and crypt and the historic rooms upstairs at St John’s Gate can only be visited on guided tours.
+The Church and Crypt and the historic rooms upstairs at St John’s Gate can only be visited on guided tours.
 For information about guided tours, please visit our guided tours page.

 Visiting the Cloister Garden